beta-j/SANS-Holiday-Hack-Challenge-2024/OBJECTIVE 07 - Hardware Hacking 101 (Part 2).md

 ![image](https://github.com/user-attachments/assets/92321330-6a08-4544-9750-ba3d85e07a3c)

 We now have our freshly-baked HMAC value for card no. 42 with an access value of `1`.
-All that remains is for us to update the datatbase with this new value:
+All that remains is for us to update the database with this new value:

 ```sql
 sqlite> UPDATE access_cards SET sig='135a32d5026c5628b1753e6c67015c0f04e26051ef7391c2552de2816b1b7096' WHERE id=42;